 The team helped me find realistic solutions to my challenges.
 We touched base every week via email, and the pounds kept coming off.
 I didn’t always have perfect days, and they were the first people to let me know that was OK.
 This was what I needed to hear from professionals: to be successful, lose weight, and fuel my body properly, I had to have goals but also be realistic.

 By my second marathon, four months later, I was down almost 20 pounds!
 We had created a hydration and fueling plan that helped me to improve my marathon time by 29 minutes, and I felt amazing during the race.
 I actually got faster at the end of the marathon.
 I was ecstatic!

 I met with the sports nutritionists after the race, and we set some new goals because working on small goals was helping me accomplish some really big things.
 I lost another four pounds in April and ran a course best at the UPMC Health Plan Half Marathon.
 I was almost back to the pace I was running when I was in my 20s and 30s.

 The biggest thing I have learned is that different things work for different people.
 What has worked for me is having the support and accountability the sports nutrition team provides by checking in via email or being available for follow-up appointments.
 I now enjoy what I am putting in my body, and I can see what my body and mind accomplish when fueled properly and not deprived.

 Bringing It All Home

 A healthy life is a work in progress.
 When you do something good for yourself, it trickles down and the positive results are endless.
-I run to be mentally and physically healthy, and to inspire my kids to be healthy.
-Now that I have Jeff and the Sports Nutrition Program at UPMC Sports Medicine by my side, I really feel like I can teach my children about proper nutrition and exercise.
+I run to be mentally and physically healthy and to inspire my kids to be healthy.
+Now that I have the Sports Nutrition Program at UPMC Sports Medicine by my side, I really feel like I can teach my children about proper nutrition and exercise.